stclib/STC/README.md

 ### Version 5.0 RC4

-STC is a *modern*, *typesafe*, *fast* and *compact* general purpose container and algorithms library for C99.
-This library aims to transforms C into a high level language through a consistent, intuitive API.
-It has a number of generic templated container types and algorithms, many found in languages like C++, Rust, Zig and Odin, but with the advantage of having C's fast, low level features and multiple compilers readily available on every platform.
+STC is a *modern*, *typesafe* and *fast* general purpose container and algorithms library for C99.
+This library aims to elevate C-programming to be even more fun, highly productive, less error-prone by encouraging broad usage of fundamental abstractions for loops, type-safe generic datatypes and algorithms.
-What sets STC apart from similar libraries is its broad functionality, its general speed and ergonomic way to specify typesafe, fully memory managed containers, also with complex element types.

 Containers
 ----------